the8woodcutter/pyblog/README.md

 	* Use of python for ANYTHING functional but when used as a script
 * More to come

+### `TODO:`
+* next/first python function will be 'what do we do with .config?'
+	* do we parse it ...  like a class and import it/?!?! <<<<<---
+	* anytime we need "key: value" it's imported and referable
+* the REAL next thing we do is...  decide what page types, ie: main index, tags, categories, profile, post index, rss index, etc
+	* make drawing of the blog intended structure 0-100% (_filling things in as we go_)

 ***

-`Need help or have a comment then submit an issue.`
+`Need help or have a comment then feel free to submit an issue.`